Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What's the 12-month outlook for demand in South Korea in 2026?

-As of early 2026, the 12-month demand outlook for residential property in South Korea points to continued strength in Seoul and the capital region, supported by supply shortages and infrastructure excitement, but more selective buying as lending restrictions and affordability concerns limit broad surges.
+As of 2026, the 12-month demand outlook for residential property in South Korea is mildly positive nationally, stronger in Seoul and the capital region, and still fragile in oversupplied provincial cities.

 By the way, we also have an update regarding price forecasts in South Korea.